844-344-2420

-As more states progressively legalize cannabis for medical or recreational use, the U.S. has seen a major surge in cannabis sales this year.
+As more states progressively legalize cannabis for medical or recreational use (and the pandemic continues to mandate stay-at-home restrictions), the U.S. has seen a major surge in cannabis sales this year.
 With a growing community of cannabis enthusiasts across the country, the popular plant is popping up in our literature, social media, entertainment, and food.
 And whether you’re a seasoned expert or curious novice, it helps to know the science behind cannabis so you can choose the best strains and product types for your needs.
 A good place to start is understanding the chemical constituents of the cannabis plant.

 The cannabis plant is comprised of compounds called cannabinoids, the most well-known among consumers THC (a psychoactive compound, which gives you a “stoned” sensation) and CBD (a non-psychoactive compound, with no “stoned” sensation).
 The cannabis plant itself doesn’t produce CBD and THC – the plant synthesizes several cannabinoid acids, which have to be “activated” through heat in order to create those beloved cannabinoids.
 Though the cannabis plant contains hundreds of compounds, only dozens are technically defined as cannabinoids besides THC and CBD, which are differentiated by their level of psycho-activity.